How to Make Recurve Bow: A Step By Step Guide

 Disadvantages of a recurve bow

-Like all traditional bows, recurve bows do not have the mechanisms (wheels and pulleys) that compound bows or crossbows have.
+Like all traditional bows, recurve bows do not have the mechanisms (wheels and pulleys) that compound bows or crossbowshave.

 They rely entirely on your strength.
 Despite the lighter weight, they require more force to draw.